KKR Youngster Impresses With 23-Ball 46 During Intra-Squad Match Ahead of IPL 2025 - Cricxtasy

-The Kolkata Knight Riders (KKR) youngster warmed up fo IPL 2025 in style, scoring 46 runs off 23 balls in an intra-squad match.
+The Kolkata Knight Riders (KKR) youngster warmed up for IPL 2025 in style, scoring 46 runs off 23 balls in an intra-squad match.

 Kolkata Knight Riders (KKR) youngster Luvnith Sisodia impressed in an intra-squad match between Team Gold and Team Purple ahead of the 2025 Indian Premier League (IPL) season on Saturday.

 Sisodia, playing for Team Gold, warmed up for the IPL with a knock of 46 runs from 23 balls.
-Kolkata Knight Riders (KKR) had acquired Luvnith Sisodia for INR 30 lakh in the accelerated round of the IPL 2025 mega auction in Saudi Arabia last year.
+KKR acquired Luvnith Sisodia for INR 30 lakh in the accelerated round of the mega auction in Saudi Arabia last year.

-Prior to his stint with Kolkata Knight Riders, Luvnith Sisodia has had a stint with Royal Challengers Bengaluru (RCB) in IPL 2022.
-Royal Challengers Bengaluru (RCB) had acquired Sisodia for his base price of INR 20 lakh at the IPL 2022 mega auction.
+Prior to his association with the Knight Riders, Luvnith Sisodia had a stint with Royal Challengers Bengaluru (RCB) in IPL 2022.
+RCB had acquired Sisodia for his base price of INR 20 lakh at the IPL 2022 mega auction.
 However, Sisodia failed to get a single game.

 ALSO READ:

-Kolkata Knight Riders, the defending IPL champions, will get the 2025 season underway with a home game against Royal Challengers Bengaluru (RCB) at the Eden Gardens on March 22.
-Kolkata Knight Riders, then led by Shreyas Iyer, had beaten Sunrisers Hyderabad (SRH) by eight wickets to clinch their third IPL title last year.
+KKR, the defending champions, will get the 2025 season underway with a home game against RCB at the Eden Gardens on March 22.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.